Semester Tuition and Fee Schedule

 Discounts and Waivers

 Classes taken as part of the Running Start program are offered at a reduced tuition.
-Payment and refund policies apply as stated for all students.
-Eligible Running Start students are granted a 6-credit tuition waiver for their entire standing at the College.
-This does not include non-college level classes.
-Contact a Student Support Center advisor or the Running Start Coordinator at email@example.com or (406) 756-3923 to ensure that proper classes are taken to receive the waiver.
+Payment and refund policies still apply.
+Eligible Montana high school Running Start students are granted a 6-credit tuition waiver.
+Classes taken as part of the Running Start program are limited to college-level classes numbered 100 or above.
+Contact the Running Start program director at email@example.com or (406) 756-3923 to ensure that classes taken are eligible to receive the waiver.

 Senior Citizen Discount